arezoo-tavakkoli/Projects/README.md

 ## Description
-This project contains a series of javascript projects that I've done so far.
+This project contains a series of react projects that I've done so far.